Review for "Take the Stairs" by Rory Vaden

 Am I the intended audience for this book?

-If after reading the review, you can answer yes to all these questions, there's a pretty good chance this book is the right fit for you.
+If after reading the review you can answer yes to all these questions, this book is the right fit for you.
 If not, well, there are plenty more books out there just waiting for you to read them.

 Take the Stairs